bloomreach/experience-ng-sdk/README.md

 # Bloomreach Experience SDK for Angular ![angular](https://angular.io/assets/images/favicons/favicon.ico)

+> The BloomReach Experience SDK for Angular works only with [Bloomreach Experience](https://www.bloomreach.com/en/products/experience-manager) version 13 and below.
+Please use [@bloomreach/ng-sdk](https://www.npmjs.com/package/@bloomreach/ng-sdk) with all the latest versions of Bloomreach Experience.

 SDK for powering content and components in Angular applications by [BloomReach Experience](https://www.bloomreach.com/en/products/experience).
 This library makes integrating an Angular app with BloomReach Experience a breeze.
 It supports both client-side- and server-side rendered/universal Angular apps.